Wei Rui (Liang dynasty)

 Wei Rui (Chinese: 韋叡, 442–520), courtesy name Huaiwen, was a minister and military general of the Southern Qi and Liang dynasties during the Northern and Southern dynasties period.
 Considered as one of the greatest generals of the Southern dynasties, he first grew to prominence under Emperor Wu of Liang by assisting him in overthrowing the Southern Qi and establishing the Liang dynasty.
-In the war against the Northern Wei, Wei Rui captured the strategic city of Hefei and led the Liang army to a famous victory at the Battle of Zhongli.
+In the war against the Northern Wei, Wei Rui captured the strategic city of Hefei and led the Liang army to a famous victory at the Battle of Zhongli, earning him the nickname, Tiger Wei (韋虎).
 His success against the Northern Wei stabilized the situation in southern China and paved the way for Emperor Wu's prosperous early reign.